 Xylitol in Pregnancy

 It’s perfectly normal for newly expectant moms to begin questioning everything they put into their bodies.
 Most women worry to some greater or lesser degree about whether the things they eat or the cosmetics they use will have some effect on their growing baby.
-It’s normal, and it’s fed by a whole flock of well-meaning advice sites, books, and family members (or perfect strangers) weighing in on healthy and dangerous choices.
+It’s normal, and it’s fed by a whole flock of well-meaning advice sites, books, and family members (or perfect strangers) weighing in on each choice as to whether it is healthy or dangerous.

-It’s no surprise that the question of xylitol gum’s safety would come up with questions of sushi and which cheeses are okay.
+It’s no surprise, given that it’s something you put into your body, that the question of xylitol gum’s safety would arise, along with questions of the safety of sushi and lists of which cheeses are okay to eat and which are likely to be tainted with levels of bacteria unsafe for a growing baby.
 There’s great news here!
-Xylitol-based sugar-free gum is generally considered safe for pregnant women, and it may provide some considerable advantages.
+Xylitol-based sugar-free gum is generally considered safe for pregnant women, and it may provide some considerable advantages for the mom-to-be.

 What is Xylitol?

-Xylitol naturally occurs in birch trees and some fruits and vegetables.
+Xylitol is a naturally occurring sweet substance; it’s about 5% less sweet than regular table sugar.
+It can be found in birch trees and some fruits and vegetables.
 It’s officially classified as a sugar alcohol, which can be misleading since it is not alcohol and it’s not properly a sugar.
+Rather, sugar alcohols are a group of foods that the body absorbs slowly and incompletely without causing a spike in blood sugar levels.
 It’s considered a non-nutritive sweetener, so it’s often used in foods for diabetics or other people who need to carefully control their sugar intake.
-The body does not process it like regular sugar, which is what makes it really useful.
+The body does not process it like regular sugar, and the specific ways xylitol differs from sugar in the body are what make it really useful in oral care products (more on that in a minute).

 Is Xylitol Safe During Pregnancy?